 10-28-1.
-Program Suspend
+Erase Suspend to Program

 The "Erase Suspend to Program" feature allows Page Programming while an erase operation is suspended.
 Page Programming is permitted in any unprotected memory except within the sector of a suspended Sector Erase operation or within the block of a suspended Block Erase operation.
 The Write Enable (WREN) instruction must be issued before any Page Program instruction.